Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Let us start with the simple usages of dots and exclamation marks in object address specifications.
+To answer these questions, let’s start with some simple examples of using dots and exclamation marks (or bang ! symbol) in object address specifications.

 Sample Form in Normal View